Ajac: History

 The village of Ajac was given the name of the local count.

 The local duke who was accused and hunted by the locals for accused treason against the king went into hiding.
 And the duke went into hiding.
 The duke was allowed to return on the condition that his authority not be passed on following his death.
 Therefore, Ajac remained independent until the French revolution and the establishment of the republic.

 Administration

 The current mayor of Ajac is Gérard Chaumond, reelected in 2020.

-Population

-Reversing the decline experienced by rural villages during the later half of the last century, the population of Ajac has latterly increased.
-A village school and part-time cafe have reopened to serve this changing demographic.